seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 The gods to-day stand friendly, that we may,
 Lovers in peace, lead on our days to age!
 But since the affairs of men rest still incertain,
-Let’s reason with the worst that may befall.
+Let's reason with the worst that may befall.
 If we do lose this battle, then is this
 The very last time we shall speak together:
 What are you then determined to do?